getherbie/composer/README.md

 This is the composer installer for Herbie.

-Herbie is a file based CMS & blog system and **not ready for production use yet**.
+Herbie is a flat-file CMS & blog system.
+Simple installation - no database - just text files.